 What is hospice?
 Is it a facility where someone goes for care?

-Hospice is not a place.
-It is a term for a special kind of healthcare focused on keeping the patient comfortable once the underlying disease can no longer be treated or cured.
+Hospice is not a place, though you may hear of certain in-patient facilities that offer hospice services.
+It is a term for a type of healthcare focused on keeping the patient comfortable once the underlying disease can no longer be treated or cured.
 Hospice neither hastens nor postpones death.
-It is focused on the belief that quality of life is as important as length of life.
+It is focused on helping the patient achieve a peaceful and pain-free transition.
 The hospice team helps manage the patient’s pain and symptoms, and they provide emotional and spiritual support so the patient can make the most of the time they have left.

 When is the right time to begin hospice?